 if you want to begin breeding, you have to know that even though they are being sold for a lot of money, you have to invest a lot of money too before you can make some.

-I see so many people who think that you can make a lot of money with breeding these dogs, but the fact is, there are already a lot of bully breeders out there.
+I see so many people who think that you can make a lot of money by breeding these dogs, but the fact is, there are already a lot of bully breeders out there.
 So what are you going to do differently to sell your pups?
 What are you bringing to the table?
 Why you and not somebody else?

 Trust me, it isn’t as easy as it seems to be.